-Opening the Pelican Case
+Opening the Pelican Case: First Impression

 As I opened the Pelican case with close to $30K of photo gear inside, I had a vision of a scene from the movie Men in Black.
 It is the scene where Will Smith gets his first gun, the “Noisy Cricket”.
 The Sony a9 is the “Noisy Cricket”.
 In comparison to the Canon 1D X Mark II, the a9 is dwarfed.
 I was astonished by the fact that the Sony a9 is such a feature-packed, pro-level camera at this size.

 Construction of the Sony a9 vs Canon 1D X Mark II

 The Sony definitely feels less sturdy than the 1D X II and time in the field would probably highlight this later.
 The a9 also has less weather sealing and more plastic.
 If you are a tool-bashing pro who photographs in bad weather like me, the a9 will probably be in the shop a bit more.
 I don’t know how good Sony’s repair program is, but I do know that Canon’s is top notch.

 Weight of the Sony a9 vs Canon 1D X Mark II with Various Lenses

 I decided to weigh each lens and camera combination we had.

 |70-200mm f/4||3 lbs 9 oz||5 lbs 5 oz|

 Then we took the backpack that I use every day to haul my camera gear around, packed it with each kit, and noted down those weights: